Which Eagle Pack Dry Recipes Get

-Fiber (estimated dry matter content) = 3.9%
+Fiber (estimated dry matter content) = 4.4%

 |Estimated Nutrient Content|

-|Dry Matter Basis||27%||14%||51%|
+|Dry Matter Basis||28%||13%||51%|

-|Calorie Weighted Basis||24%||31%||45%|
+|Calorie Weighted Basis||25%||29%||46%|

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth item is corn.
-Corn is an inexpensive and controversial cereal grain.
-And aside from its energy content, this grain is of only modest nutritional value to a dog.
+Barley is the next ingredient in this recipe.
+It is a starchy carbohydrate supplying fiber and other healthy nutrients.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The fifth ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The seventh ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The eighth ingredient includes brewers yeast which can be a controversial item.
+First, brewers yeast can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.